 WWII: no metal for plates

 The most notable aspect of the 1942 plates was that they were used far longer than intended: three years.
 With metal production being diverted to the war effort, none was available for license plates.
 The 1942 plates were revalidated by windshield stickers in 1943 and 1944.

 With windshield stickers used for renewing 1942 plates, metal plates for 1944 are scarce.
 There was enough metal supply to manufacture plates (in singles, not pairs) for new registrations.
+These were all-numeric, lacking county code prefixes, which allowed the Department of Licenses to issue them throughout the state as needed instead of stocking quantities with each county auditor.
 A limited number of non-passenger plates, for example trailers, were made as well.

 Unpainted aluminum plates were used again for the 1949 issue, but this time they were sandblasted with steel grit to dull the background and eliminate the bright reflection caused by the shiny metal background at night.
 The result was characterized by a Seattle Times columnist as “dull, drab, dreary-looking.”